JLU Gie�en

 In the course, following an introduction to the foundations, history, and definitions of environmental justice, several key questions are assessed: How are environmental benefits and harms distributed, and what dependencies, inequalities, and conflicts result?
 How do environmental conflicts and struggles over resources manifest?
 What justice claims are mobilized, and how are they expressed?
 What power dynamics and social structures perpetuate environmental inequality?
 What mechanisms address or resolve conflicts related to environmental justice?

-Students will analyze case studies demonstrating environmental inequalities across issues, regions, and communities.
-Results from group work will be presented, discussed, and commented on in two block seminar sessions on July 12 and July 19, 2025.
+Students will analyze case studies demonstrating environmental inequalities across various issues, regions, and communities.
+The results of the group work will be presented, discussed, and commented on during two mandatory block seminar sessions on January 31, 2026 and February 7, 2026.

 [Si] Environmental Justice